Kensington Runestone: Provenance

 According to Winchell, the tree under which the stone was found had been destroyed before 1910.
-Several nearby poplars that witnesses estimated as being about the same size were cut down and, by counting their rings, it was determined they were around 30–40 years old.
+Several nearby poplars that witnesses estimated as being about the same size were cut down and, by counting their rings, it was determined they were around 30 to 40 years old.
 One member of the team who had excavated at the find site in 1899, county school superintendent Cleve Van Dyke, later recalled the trees being only 10 or 12 years old.
-The surrounding county had not been settled until 1858, and settlement was severely restricted for a time by the Dakota War of 1862 (although it was reported that the best land in the township adjacent to Solem, Holmes City, was already taken by 1867, by a mixture of Swedish, Norwegian and "Yankee" settlers).
+The surrounding county had not been settled until 1858, and settlement was severely restricted for a time by the Dakota War of 1862 (although it was reported that, by 1867, the best land in the township adjacent to Solem, Holmes City, was already taken by a mixture of Swedish, Norwegian and "Yankee" settlers).

-Winchell estimated that the inscription was roughly 500 years old, by comparing its weathering with the weathering on the backside, which he assumed was glacial and 8000 years old.
+Winchell estimated that the inscription was roughly 500 years old, by comparing its weathering with the weathering on the backside, which he assumed was glacial and 8,000 years old.
 He also stated that the chisel marks were fresh.
 More recently geologist Harold Edwards has also noted that "The inscription is about as sharp as the day it was carved ...
 The letters are smooth showing virtually no weathering."
-Winchell also mentions in the same report that Prof. W. O. Hotchkiss, state geologist of Wisconsin, estimated that the runes were at least 50 to 100 years old.
+Winchell also mentions in the same report that Prof. William O. Hotchkiss, the state geologist of Wisconsin, estimated that the runes were at least 50 to 100 years old.
 Meanwhile, Flom found a strong apparent divergence between the runes used in the Kensington inscription and those in use during the 14th century.
 Similarly, the language of the inscription was modern compared to the Nordic languages of the 14th century.

 The Kensington Runestone is on display at the Runestone Museum in Alexandria, Minnesota.